 Some of your thought leader marketing should provide insights into the products and services you offer.

 This guarantees customers learn what to expect from your business.

 Don’t be vague or timid here: you have a great product and your audience needs to hear about it!
 If you are unable to speak about your services with clarity, potential customers will move on fast.

 For example, Dave Ramsey’s ad for his live webinar features the benefits customers will get upon subscribing to his master training for aspiring financial coaches.

-4. Monitor Paid Ads of Competitors
+4. Monitor Competitors

 Take a look at what your competitors are doing.

 What are your competitors writing about?
 Which articles have the highest engagement?
 What keywords are they using in their content?
 Monitoring and analyzing the content of competitors can help you uncover opportunities for your own thought leader marketing.